invoicedesk/client-sdk/README.md

 ## Usage

 All invocations requires a JWT token to authenticate requests with the server.
 The client accepts the following parameters on initialization.
+You can find the full documentation at [Invoice Desk Docs](https://invoicedesk.github.io/sdk-js/) page

 | Parameter | Description                   | Required? | Default Value               |